 - Bel Canto Singers performs music composed specifically for women’s voices.
 Repertoire is selected from the finest compositions from the Renaissance era through the present.
 The ensemble is open to all women on campus who love to sing.
 No audition is required.

 - Singing Men of Morningside performs a variety of music written specifically for male choirs.
-It also performs the national anthem at athletic events both on and off campus.
+It also performs at many events, both on and off campus.
 The ensemble is open to all men on campus.
 No audition is required.

 - Choral Union combines the Morningside College Choir, Singing Men of Morningside and Bel Canto Women’s Choir.
 It regularly performs major choral/orchestral works with the Sioux City Symphony Orchestra.
 It also is a large part of the annual concert “Christmas at Morningside” that has become an important tradition at the college and a must-see event for our community.